Pullup59/Calculator/README.md

 # Calculator
+Made in C# WPF
-Classic calculator with compute method and scientific with self made compute
+Classic calculator application with compute method and scientific with self made compute, parsing, and rpn/npi formatting method.